Restaurant Brighton's guide to

-Best Pizza and Pizzerias in Brighton
+Pizza in Brighton

 Fully licensed or BYO, Si Signore is located on Sydney Street in Brighton’s North Laine.
 Described as a café and restaurant, this intimate little venue has a great following in this trendy part of bohemian Brighton.
 Renowned for their great service and family atmosphere.
 Here nothing is too much trouble and you will be greeted in a typical Italian way, like long lost friends.
 Photo credit: Si Signore Facebook

-Casalingo offers authentic Italian cuisine on Preston Street in Brighton.
+Casalingo offers authentic Italian cuisine and Brighton pizza on Preston Street in Brighton.
 Well known for a relaxed and social atmosphere, this Italian restaurant has a knack for delivering an Italian inspired vibe, using truly authentic recipes and fresh ingredients.
 Open every evening from 5pm, 7 days a week, Casalingo offers a true taste of the Italian lifestyle.
 Photo credit: Casalingo Facebook

 Located along a popular stretch of the Hove promenade, just past Hove lawns, Marrocco’s in Hove has been bringing Brighton and Hove a true taste of Italy for some time now.
 Well known for their incredible ice creams and their truly traditional menu, Marrocco’s brings you home made pasta, a fish menu and a range of dishes which are typical of a holiday in sunny Italy.
 Photo credit: Marrocco’s Facebook

 Typical Italian inspired cuisine in the heart of Hove.
 Orsino Italian restaurant has been in Brighton and Hove for many years now and brings you a classic service led setting, where you can enjoy a range of pizza, pasta, antipasto, salads, seafood and much more.
 Great for parties and events.
-Average fare, great value for money and it is the service which is the star here.
+Average fare, great value for money, it is the service which is the star here.
 Photo credit: Orsino Facebook